Filmora

 1. Neewer Dimmable Fluorescent Ring Light - $110

-One cool feature of the Neewer Ring Light is that you can choose between daylight and a more orange-tinted light depending on which of the included filters you use.
-In almost all situations you’ll want to use white light/daylight because the orange light will make you look orange, but if you ever wanted to create a warmer image to achieve a particular effect you’d have that option with this light.
+One cool feature of the Neewer Ring Light is that you can choose between daylight and a more orange-tinted light, depending on which of the included filters you use.
+In almost all situations, you'll want to use white light or daylight because the orange light will make you look orange, but if you ever wanted to create a warmer image to achieve a particular effect, you'd have that option with this light.

 Neewer Ring Light